Forgot your password? Click here

 November 2-4 - Charleston, SC

-He has been a member of the National Association of Government Defined Contribution Administrators (NAGDCA) for the past ten years.
+He has been a member of the National Association of Government Defined Contribution Administrators (NAGDCA) since 2003.
 He is also a member of the Governmental Finance Officers Association (GFOA), the Ohio GFOA, the International Foundation of Employee Benefit Plans, and the Defined Contribution Institutional Investment Association (DCIIA).
 He is also a past member of the GFOA Executive Board, served on the GFOA Committee on Retirement and Benefit Administration for 13 years, has been active on NAGDCA task forces and committees, and is a frequent speaker at professional conferences.

 His education includes a B.A. from Wittenberg University and M.P.A. from the University of Dayton.